MicrosoftDocs/appcenter-docs/docs/distribution/externally-hosted-build.md

 ### Distributing the release

 After creating the release, you distribute it by calling the [distribute to a group POST endpoint](https://openapi.appcenter.ms/#/distribute/releases_addDistributionGroup) `/v0.1/apps/{owner_name}/{app_name}/releases/{release_id}/groups`.
 Or you can use the similar endpoint for distributing to testers.
-Keep in mind you can not distribute a release with an externally hosted build to stores.
+Keep in mind you can't distribute a release with an externally hosted build to stores.
 See [Requirements and limitations](#requirements-and-limitations).

 Use the `id` value returned when you created the release for the `{release_id}` parameter in the URL.
 Find the `id` of the group you want to distribute to by calling the [distribution groups GET endpoint](https://openapi.appcenter.ms/#/account/distributionGroups_list).
 Here we are distributing the release to the group `86aa9283-4e04-4872-a003-208c267d9388` and notifying testers of the release: